 A waiver participant age 18 years old and over may have his or her In-home Aide, Respite In-home, Pediatric Nurse aide Services provided by a relative and/or legally responsible person who is an employee of an In-Home Care Agency or directing care through participant directed services.
 The CME plays a major role, along with the participant and/or representative in assessing and determining need for personal care.
 The CME also assists in monitoring the service plan, tasks and time records to assure appropriate provision and utilization of waiver services.
 Additional safeguards include post-payment reviews conducted by the State Medicaid Agency.
+The limit is up to 8 hours maximum a day.
+On a case-by-case review, hours may exceed 8 hours based on assessed and demonstrated need.

-The employment of a spouse, parent, child or sibling of the waiver participant is eligible to provide personal care services only if waiver participant is 18 years old and older and the person providing the care meet the following qualifications:
+The employment of a spouse, parent, child or sibling of the waiver participant is eligible to provide personal care services only if waiver participant is 18 years old and older and the person providing the care meets the following qualifications:

 - a.
 Is at least 18 years of age; - b.
 Meets the aide qualifications; or deemed competent by the appropriate licensed supervisory professional of the In-Home Care agency to provide the personal care task at that level as defined in 10A NCAC 13J.110; and - c.
 Does not have other employment that interferes with the needs of the waiver participants regarding time and days.
-A legal guardian, Power of Attorney, Health Power of Attorney of an 18-year-old or older waiver participant cannot be hired to provide In-home Aide, Respite In-home, Pediatric Nurse aide Services to a waiver participant.
-Exclusions apply when (a) there is a staffing shortage in remote areas of the state; or (b) the lack of a qualified provider who can furnish services at unusual times during the day because of the complexity of the waiver participant's care needs. - ✓ Self-directed✓ Agency-operated - e.
-Other State Policies Concerning Payment for Waiver Services Furnished by Relatives/Legal Guardians.
-Specify state policies concerning making payment to relatives/legal guardians for the provision of waiver services over and above the policies addressed in Item C-2-d.
-Select one: - O The state does not make payment to relatives/legal guardians for furnishing waiver services. - O The state makes payment to relatives/legal guardians under specific circumstances and only when the relative/guardian is qualified to furnish services.
+A legal guardian, Power of Attorney, Health Power of Attorney of an 18-year-old or older waiver participant cannot be hired to provide In-home Aide, Respite In-home, Pediatric Nurse aide services to a waiver participant.
+Exclusions may apply when (a) there is a staffing shortage in remote areas of the state; or (b) the lack of a qualified provider who can furnish services at unusual times during the day because of the complexity of the waiver participant's care needs.